SNEWS2/hop-SNalert-app/doc/user/quickstart.rst

     ALERT_TOPIC=

 The definition of these environmental variables are:

-    * TIMEOUT: the loose threshold in the supernova alert protocol.
+    * COINCIDENCE_THRESHOLD: maximum time (s) between messages for them to be considered coincident
+    * MSG_EXPIRATION: maximum time (s) that a message will be stored in the database cache before expiring
     * TIME_STRING_FORMAT: the string format of time in all SNEWS messages.
     * DATABASE_SERVER: the database server to that SNEWS 2.0 connects to in order to store messages for processing.
 In the current version, the app takes in a **MongoDB** server.
     * NEW_DATABASE: "True" to drop all previous messages and "False" to keep them.